monkey-music-challenge/javascript-starter-kit/README.md

 # javascript-starter-kit

+Before you get started here, make sure you have Signed Up at http://monkeymusicchallenge.com.
+Also make sure that you have registered your team for the warmup and received your API key at http://warmup.monkeymusicchallenge.com.
+Then head over to your team page to get more detailed instructions on the game itself.

-To understand this start kit you will need to have basic knowledge of
+To understand this starter kit you will need to have basic knowledge of

 * [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 * [nodejs](http://nodejs.org/)